Verdifer-26/cleam_email/README.md

 address from the message body as it will contain the wrong e-mail address.
 The body of the e-mail will contain useful information such as error details, the body of the text send, and more importantly - the e-mail address it was sent to.

+And I typrd cleam instead of clean when naming this repository.